ROUGH JUSTICE TV

 THE CASE OF THE TELL-TALE TAPE

 The Story of Alf Fox, convicted of killing his wife and his mother-in-law in Yorkshire.
 This programme revealed "Rough Justice's strengths in that it concentrated on the forensic evidence in the case - the adhesive tape used to gag the victims.
-Unfortunately, when the case eventually came before the Appeal Court, Fox's wife insisted that this evidence should not be used - relying instead on the timing evidence.
+Unfortunately, when the case eventually came before the Appeal Court, the defence decided that this evidence should not be used - relying instead on the timing evidence.
 The appeal failed and Fox was eventually released on parole.

 THE SCIENCE OF SUGGESTIBILITY (30 mins)

 An explanation of one of the most significant recent advances in fighting miscarriages of justice - the techniques used to spot false confessions.
 This programme contains the only interview shot on the subject with the originator of suggestibility scales - Professor Gisli Gudjonnson.

 A sensational account of the background to this ground-breaking case - by Alastair Logan, the courageous solicitor who represented one of the victims.
 This talk was originally given to students at the Inns of Court in 2001.
 It was filmed in cooperation with the Inns of Court School.